-Progress is reviewed in a mid-term assessment after two years.
+Progress is reviewed every 5 years in a mid-term assessment after two years and a half.

 «In order to stay ahead of the game, it is important to constantly innovate and maintain the highest level of scientific excellence.
 Regular self-evaluation is thus vital in order to understand our positioning and performances», specifies Grégoire Allaire, Chairman of the Scientific Board.

 In addition, during these evaluations, a scientific profile analysis is conducted to establish statistics relating to the impact of each division’s research, the quality of its partnerships, its publications and patents, and the number of theses.
 The fields in which IFPEN is a key player are also clearly identified.

 For example, these evaluations make it possible to highlight the fact that IFPEN is ranked 3rd globally in terms of publications dedicated to hydrotreatment and conversion process modeling, and 1st for LES applied to engines!